ayeshnayana/arxiv.org_paper_clustering_system/README.md

 ![download (7)](https://user-images.githubusercontent.com/42178947/185478958-af8a91ab-7602-437c-97fd-5b054df25a85.png)

 Figure: The clustered research articles rendered using T-SNE.
-The articles that belomngs to same cluster have similar color.
+The articles that belongs to same cluster have similar color.